Warning: don’t choose a TESOL/TEFL certification course until you read this.

-However, if you know you want to teach in Thailand or Costa Rica or Prague, you’d be smart to look into local course offerings and participate onsite, which will give you — along with all the usual TEFL requirements — an introduction to the local culture, language and food while allowing you to gain hands-on experience teaching students who more closely resemble those you’ll work with once you find a job.
+However, if you know you want to teach in a specific country — say Thailand or Costa Rica or Prague, — you’d be smart to look into local course offerings and participate onsite, which will give you — along with all the usual TEFL course tools — an introduction to the local culture, language and food while allowing you to gain hands-on experience teaching students who more closely resemble those you’ll work with once you find a job.

-Not only does it give you a head start on understanding the culture, but also most onsite courses are well connected to schools in the area, and you’ll be the first to find out about jobs (or perhaps they’ll even place you in one).
+Not only does it give you a head start on understanding the culture, but also most onsite courses are well connected to schools in the area, and you’ll be the first to find out about jobs (or perhaps they’ll even place you in one, like ours do!).

 What should I look for in a course?

 Regardless of if you choose to do a TEFL course onsite or online, you’ll want to make sure that either course option has all the components you’re looking for.
-Here are just a few questions you might want to ask:
+Here are just a few questions you might want to ask before committing:

 - Is it internationally accredited, meaning it’s recognized by schools/governments as a quality certificate, allowing you to teach English around the world?

 - Does it require a teaching practicum, so you can gain hands-on experience?
 If so, how many hours?
 If it’s an online course, how will this work?
-(Note: many online courses do not, so you might want to find somewhere to volunteer, or find a course that does.)
+(Note: many online courses do not require a practicum, so you might want to find somewhere to volunteer, or find a course that does.)

 - Does the curriculum cover all the things you’ll want to be better prepared for (ie lesson planning, grammar guides, classroom management, etc.)?

 - Does the curriculum focus on a specific age group?